mikechamberlain/coding-standards/README.md

 - If a component's dependency count gets out of control this is a good indication that it should be refactored into more narrowly focused responsibilities.
 - Declare a component's dependencies explicitly in its constructor.
 Don't use property injection.
 It's super lame.
 - Each injectable component should expose only a [single public constructor](https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=97).
 Multiple constructors lead to a fragile design and present maintainability issues.
+- Register dependencies with the container by decorating the class with a suitable attribute.
+(Done in YCS but not yet implemented in Dictator I believe).
+- **For the love of god do not use `ServiceLocator.Current`.** Inject your dependency through the constructor like a normal person.

 ### Example